Capgemini/capgemini.github.io/_posts/2015-10-09-better-learning-code-reviews.md

 ### The right tool for the job
 When we moved from SVN to Git a couple of years ago, we had the opportunity to put a system in place.
 By using a feature branch workflow, pull requests become part of the process, and in theory no piece of code should go live unless it's been reviewed.
 So it's important that your tools support you.

-Github pull requests are good as far as they go, but code review tools like [Bitbucket](https://www.atlassian.com/software/bitbucket) provide more advanced features, which we've found to be really useful.
+GitHub pull requests are good as far as they go, but code review tools like [Bitbucket](https://www.atlassian.com/software/bitbucket) provide more advanced features, which we've found to be really useful.
 For example:

 #### Approvals
 Reviewing isn't just a case of looking at code, but of signing off that you're happy for it to go live.
 Bitbucket includes the notion of approvals, and allows you to require a certain number of approvals before the pull request can be merged.